The Professor and the Madman (film): Plot

 In 1872 London, retired United States Army surgeon William Chester Minor suffers from hallucinations in which he sees himself being persecuted by a soldier he had to brand for desertion.
-During one of these visions, he mistakenly chases and kills innocent stranger George Merritt: for this crime he is deemed insane and sent to Broadmoor.
+During one of these visions, he mistakenly chases and kills innocent stranger George Merritt: for this crime, he is deemed insane and sent to Broadmoor.
 Meanwhile, Professor James Murray is admitted by Oxford University Press to the commission responsible for drafting what will be the Oxford English Dictionary, an impressive dictionary capable of listing every term of the English language and explaining its etymology and variations of meaning, with literary citations to support.
 The work began twenty years earlier, but completing it is difficult given the amount of work and the speed with which the English language changes.
-Murray thus has the idea of launching an appeal to the English people: he asks anyone who wishes to send the commission a postcard bearing a headline.
+Murray thus has the idea of launching an appeal to the English people: he asks anyone who wishes to send the commission a postcard bearing a word reference.
 This earns Murray the post of commission director.

 In Broadmoor, Minor alternates between moments of madness and lucidity; in one such episode, he saves the life of a guard by amputating his leg in an exemplary manner.
 For this reason, asylum director Richard Brayne decides to experiment with new techniques of psychological support: he allows Minor to keep a small library and to be able to paint.
 Minor also asks to donate his army pension to Eliza, the widow of the man he killed, but she initially refuses due to the hatred she harbors for him.
 Minor learns of Murray's initiative and begins to send him several hundreds of entries, complete with quotes and examples.

-Minor's contributions salvage the work of the commission and of Murray, still judged too slow by the patrons.
+Minor's contributions salvage the work of the commission and Murray, but progress is still judged to be too slow by the patrons.
 Murray goes to meet Minor and discovers his condition, and a strong friendship is immediately established between them.
-Murray decides to keep silent about Minor's condition from his Oxford colleagues and his wife Ada.
+Murray decides to keep Minor's condition secret from his Oxford colleagues and his wife Ada.
 Meanwhile, Eliza desperately accepts Minor's offer and goes to Broadmoor to face her husband's killer.
 However, Eliza finds herself pitying him and begins to visit him often, bringing him books as gifts; Minor reciprocates by teaching her to read so that she can pass it on to her children and allow them to have a better future.
 Brayne decides to let this relationship evolve as part of the healing experiment.